AcumenNations/Best_Seller_Story_Teller/master_story.md

 recorded history not merely to remember but to learn.
 We believed that memory was malleable, that repeating errors was a choice rather than an inevitability.
 The harp lets you adjust the resonance of memories, altering their impact.
-But be cautious—the past is delicate.
+But be cautious the past is delicate.
 Changing one note can alter the entire symphony."
 Elion grinned.
 "It's like tuning a song."
 Lysandra smiled back.
 "Thank you, Elion.
 I'll take care of it."
 The boy ran off, his wings flickering.
 Lysandra turned the harp in her hands, marveling at its craftsmanship.
 The